-What you must pay when Services that are covered for you you get these services Services to treat kidney disease (continued) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services to treat kidney disease (continued)

+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

-Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Prior Authorization may Chapter 10 of this document.
-Skilled nursing facilities are be required for Medicaresometimes called "SNFs.") covered skilled nursing Covered services include but are not limited to: facility services.
-Semiprivate room (or a private room if medically necessary) For Medicare-covered Meals, including special diets
+Skilled nursing facility (SNF) care

+(For a definition of "skilled nursing facility care," see Chapter 10 of this document.
+Skilled nursing facilities are sometimes called "SNFs.")

+Covered services include but are not limited to:
-Physical therapy, occupational therapy, and speech therapy

-Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)

-- Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services stays:
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services